dropfred/js-toys/README.md

 - The host page returns to the top when the bookmarklet is closed.

-## ez-pw

-Easy password generator bookmarklet.

 ## gravity

-Game embryo around gravity.
+Game embryo.
 The goal is to go from a place to another using gravity assistance.

-## ants